Nikhil-K-Singh/textextraction/README.md

-# TextExtraction
+# textextraction

-TextExtraction is a Python package for extracting and processing text from images, PDFs, and scanned PDFs.
+textextraction is a Python package for extracting and processing text from images, PDFs, and scanned PDFs.
 It converts the extracted text into Markdown format while preserving the original text structure and filtering out non-English words.

 ## Features